How to Resolve the High Resource Consumption of WordPress Admin-ajax.php Process

 Of course, the plugin offers few other adjustments to the API depending on your needs and you should review those of course if you need to disable it for some concrete locations on your website.

-Heartbeat is not a mandatory for your WordPress website to work properly and indeed this is the reason why sometimes WordPress owners are experiencing severe resource consumption issues with their web hosting services.
+Heartbeat is not mandatory for your WordPress website to work properly and indeed this is the reason why sometimes WordPress owners are experiencing severe resource consumption issues with their web hosting services.
 FastComet fully supports the suggested fix and we will gladly apply it for any customer of our services who would like to boost the performance of the used WordPress application.